WolfSSL: wolfCrypt

-wolfCrypt also includes support for the recent Curve25519 and Ed25519 algorithms.
+wolfCrypt also includes support for the X25519 and Ed25519 algorithms, as well as the X448 and Ed448 algorithms..

 wolfCrypt acts as a back-end crypto implementation for several popular software packages and libraries, including MIT Kerberos (where it can be enabled using a build option).

+wolfCrypt is FIPS validated and holds two FIPS 140-2 certificates (#2425 and #3389) and two FIPS 140-3 certificates (#4718 and #5041).

 NTRU

 CyaSSL+ includes NTRU public key encryption.
 The addition of NTRU in CyaSSL+ was a result of the partnership between yaSSL and Security Innovation.
 NTRU works well in mobile and embedded environments due to the reduced bit size needed to provide the same security as other public key systems.
 In addition, it's not known to be vulnerable to quantum attacks.
 Several cipher suites utilizing NTRU are available with CyaSSL+ including AES-256, RC4, and HC-128.

+Post-Quantum

+wolfSSL provides support for a range of post-quantum cryptographic algorithms, including the Kyber Key Encapsulation Mechanism (KEM), hybridized with NIST-recommended ECC curves to maintain FIPS compliance.
+Supported ML-KEM levels include Level 1 (ML-KEM-512), Level 3 (ML-KEM-768), and Level 5 (ML-KEM-1024).
+For digital signatures, wolfSSL implements ML-DSA at Levels 2, 3, and 5; FALCON at Levels 1 and 5; and SLH-DSA, LMS/HSS, and XMSS/XMSS^MT.
+The library also supports hybrid TLS key exchange schemes, combining ECDHE with ML-KEM at corresponding security levels as well as dual-algorithm certificates and TLS 1.3 dual-algorithm authentication.

 Hardware Integration

 Secure Element Support

 wolfSSL supports the following Secure Elements: